wplib/wplib-box/FAQ.md

 `wplib-scripts/` &mdash; and then search for `scripts/` in your `Vagrantfile` and replace it with whatever you named your directory, e.g. with `wplib-scripts/` as in our example.

+## How do I switch PHP versions?
+The PHP version in use by the site is set in the Nginx vhost configuration.
+Our intention is to provide a control panel to simplify this process, but currently you must edit this file manually.
+This file is located at `/etc/nginx/sites-available/default`.
+To change to PHP 7, you must change the line `set $sock php5.6-fpm.sock;` to `set $sock php7.0-fpm.sock;`.
+This can be accomplished by connecting to the guest machine via ssh:

+    cd project-directory
+    vagrant ssh
+    sudo nano /etc/nginx/sites-available/default

+Change the pertinent line.
+Press `CTRL-X` to exit the program.
+When prompted to save the buffer, press `ENTER`.
+The filename will appear.
+Press `ENTER` again.
+Then enter the command `sudo service nginx restart`.
+Visit [http://wplib.box/phpinfo.php](http://wplib.box/phpinfo.php) (or whatever domain name you have configured for the box) to verify.

 ##Glossary: What Do They All These Terms Mean?
 The following are terms we have decide to use in our FAQ and in other documents.
 If any of these terms conflict with broader industry terms please submit a pull request with any suggested corrects.